EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

    * Plaintext P = ( ID_CRED_R / kid_R, Signature_or_MAC_2, ?
 AD_2 )
    * Associated data A = \[ "Encrypt0", h'', TH_2 \]

+   If method equals 1 or 3, compute CIPHERTEXT_2 as follows:

+   * CIPHERTEXT_2 = plaintext XOR K_2X

+      * The key K_2X SHALL be derived using the pseudorandom key PRK_2, the transcript hash TH_2, AlgorithmID = "XOR-ENCRYPTION", and keyDataLength equal to the length of the plaintext.

 * Encode message_2 as a sequence of CBOR encoded data items as specified in {{asym-msg2-form}}.
-CIPHERTEXT_2 is the outer COSE_Encrypt0 ciphertext.

 ### Initiator Processing of Message 2